kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/transformations/_index.md

 ##### Body Parsing Behavior
 {{% notice warning %}}
-Please note that the default behavior of the `transformationTemplate` is to parse the request/response body as JSON, depending on whether you have configured a `requestTransformation` or `responseTransformation`

-By default, if Gloo Edge fails to parse the request/response body as JSON, it will return a `400 Bad Request` error.
+By default, `transformationTemplate` parses the request/response body as JSON, depending on whether you configure a `requestTransformation` or `responseTransformation`.
+If Gloo Edge fails to parse the request/response body as JSON, it returns a `400 Bad Request` error.

 If you want to skip this behavior, you can:
-1. Set the [`parseBodyBehavior`](#parsebodybehavior) attribute to `DontParse`.
-This will cause the body to be treated as plain text, and will not be parsed.
+* Set the [`parseBodyBehavior`](#parsebodybehavior) attribute to `DontParse`.
+Edge treats the body as plain text and does not parse it.
-1. Set the [`ignoreErrorOnParse`](#ignoreerroronparse) attribute to `true`.
-This will cause the body to be parsed as JSON, but will not return an error if the body is not valid JSON.
+* Set the [`ignoreErrorOnParse`](#ignoreerroronparse) attribute to `true`.
+Edge parses the body as JSON, but does not return an error if the body is not valid JSON.
-2. Enable [`passthrough`](#passthrough).
-This will skip any body buffering completely
+* Enable [`passthrough`](#passthrough).
+Edge does not parse the body.
 {{% /notice %}}
 ##### parseBodyBehavior
 This attribute determines how the request/response body will be parsed and can have one of two values: